rmrsk/EBGeometry/README.md

 To run one of the examples, navigate to the example and compile and run it.

     cd Examples/Basic/Sphere
-    g++ -std=c++14 example.cpp -o example.out
+    g++ -std=c++14 main.cpp

-All the examples take the following steps:
+All the examples take the following steps that are specific to EBGeometry:

 1. Parse a surface mesh into a DCEL mesh object.
 2. Partition the DCEL mesh object in a bounding volume hierarchy.
 3. Create direct and BVH-accelerated signed distance functions and compute the distance to the mesh.

+More complex examples that use Chombo or AMReX will also include application-specific code.

 Advanced usage
 --------------